jerry08/Berry.Maui/README.md

 # Berry Maui

-A small collection of .NET MAUI controls, effects and behaviors.
+A collection of .NET MAUI controls, effects, behaviors, extensions and more useful stuff.